-That brings us to the questions: What should I look for?
+That brings us to two questions: What should I look for?
 What healthy expectations should I have?

-Here are some healthy habits for any couple: dating, engaged, or married.
+Here are some healthy habits for any couple impacted by porn – dating, engaged, or married.

-- The person with the habit has a plan for prevention and a plan for recovery after a relapse.
+The person with the porn habit has a plan for prevention and a plan for recovery after a relapse.

-- The person with the habit is consistently and voluntarily doing whatever he can, in terms of practical prevention: Internet blocking, filtering, and regular accountability.
+He’s consistently and voluntarily doing whatever he can, in terms of practical prevention: internet blocking, filtering, and regular accountability.
 These things should be an ordinary part of everyday life.

-- There are people in your lives who are aware of what you’re working on, and who are able to talk with you, give feedback, and offer support.
+Make sure there are people in your life who are aware of what you’re working on, and who are able to talk with you, give feedback, and offer support.
 This goes for both parties.